FACT CHECK: 4 Claims From Trump's Tax Speech

 4. The corporate tax rate

 "Today we are still taxing our businesses at 35 percent.
 And it's way more than that.
 And think of it — in some cases way above 40 percent when you include state and local taxes in various states.
-The United States is now behind France, behind Germany, behind Canada Ireland, Japan, Mexico, South Korea and many other nations also with these countries."
+The United States is now behind France, behind Germany, behind Canada, Ireland, Japan, Mexico, South Korea and many other nations also."

 The top federal corporate tax rate is indeed 35 percent, and in some states, corporate tax rates can push that rate higher.
 In Iowa, the top corporate rate is 12 percent, and in five other states plus the District of Columbia, the rate is 9 percent or higher, according to the right-leaning Tax Foundation.
 (One could quibble with "way higher," then, but in general, Trump is right on this.)

 That's what puts the U.S. "behind" other countries, in Trump's estimation.
-Except, what matters is the effective tax rate.
+Except what matters is the effective tax rate.
 Deductions and credits help bring U.S. companies' tax rates below what they would otherwise pay.
-The effective tax rate for U.S. corporations is only around 18.6 percent, which is on the high end compared to other advanced economies, but it's not unusually high — it's a few percentage points below Japan, a few above Germany, and right in line with the U.K.
+The effective tax rate for U.S. corporations is only around 18.6 percent, which is on the high end compared with other advanced economies but not unusually high — it's a few percentage points below Japan, a few above Germany, and right in line with the U.K.

 And those tax rates vary widely from firm to firm: A recent report found that out of 258 profitable Fortune 500 companies, 39 percent paid zero corporate taxes in at least one year between 2008 and 2015.